efriesema/PyBlackjack/README.md

     # Methods:     loseBet() - deducts current bet from bankroll
     #              winBet() -adds current bet to bankroll
     #              giveCard(string)- appends card represented by string to player hand
-    #              checkHand() -  checks the value for a players hand and also returns a boolean teling if they were dealt blacjack
+    #              checkHand() -  checks the value for a players hand and also returns a boolean teling if they were dealt blackjack
     #              changeBet(int) - changes the size of the players bet
     #              muckHand()-  resets the players hand to an empty list